rohitk12r/car2go/car2go/README.md

 Some key points:
 ===============

-* a>I am using spring boot scheduler for calling vehicles service API every 10 second.
+* I am using spring boot scheduler for calling vehicles service API every 10 second.
-* b>Time interval is configured in properties files.
+* Time interval is configured in properties files.
-* c>I am using spring profile for deploying multiple environment.
+* I am using spring profile for deploying multiple environment.
-* d>Implemented Spring boot actuator for checking health for service.
+* Implemented Spring boot actuator for checking health for service.

 For Run The Application:
 =======================
-*To start this application you must be run live data of vehicle service.
+* To start this application you must be run live data of vehicle service.

 	````
 	docker pull car2godeveloper/api-for-coding-challenge